 Enjoy the Beaches

-There are a ton of beaches on the Big Island of Hawai’i, and every one of them is free to visit.
+There are a ton of beaches on the Big Island of Hawai’i.
+They are all free to visit.
 However, some of the beach parks do require a small parking fee for visitors.
 Some of them have super easy access to them.
-However, some of them need either a well-built 4X4 (non-rental) or a decent hike to get to them.
-If you have to hike to them, then they are probably the better beaches because they usually have fewer people at them.
+Some of them need either a well-built 4X4 (non-rental) or a decent hike to get to them.
+If you have to hike to them, they are probably the better beaches.
+This is because they usually have fewer people at them.